cisagov/ScubaGear/baselines/defender.md

 of tools and features are used to detect many types of attacks.

-This baseline focuses on the features of Defender for Office 365 and some settings are in fact configured in the Microsoft 365 compliance admin center.
-However, for simplicity, both the Microsoft 365 Defender and Microsoft 365 compliance admin center items are contained in this baseline.
+This baseline focuses on the features of Defender for Office 365 and some settings are in fact configured in the Microsoft Purview compliance portal.
+However, for simplicity, both the Microsoft 365 Defender and Microsoft Purview compliance portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of